-Five dressings were evaluated in this model: ALLEVYN[TM] ADHESIVE (Smith and Nephew), TIELLE[®] (Systagenix), Tegaderm[TM] (3M Healthcare), Development Opsite[TM] (product under development, Smith and Nephew) and DuoDERM[®] CGF dressing (ConvaTec).
+Five dressings were evaluated in this model: ALLEVYN[TM] ADHESIVE (Smith and Nephew), TIELLE[TM] (Systagenix), Tegaderm[TM] (3M Healthcare), Development Opsite[TM] (product under development, Smith and Nephew) and DuoDERM[®] CGF dressing (ConvaTec).

-The static pressure of the control (no dressing) test was not altered by any of the dressings analysed and remained within a range of 6.1 - 7.2mmHg.
+The static pressure recorded under the test dressings remained the same as the control (no dressing) within a range of 6.1 - 7.2mmHg.
 During weight movement, the pressure of the control raised to 16.36mmHg, all dressings tested were shown to produce a 26-46% reduction compared to the control pressure in the subcutaneous layer.

 The mean control (no dressing) for shear force in the subcutaneous layer was 0.47N.
 The shear forces were reduced by 31 - 45% compared to the control, depending upon which dressing was applied, but with no significant differences between dressings.
-The shear force within the superficial layer was 1.35N.
 For all dressings tested, the shear force in the subcutaneous layer was reduced compared to the shear force within the superficial layer.
 DuoDERM® CGF dressing was shown to have the lowest shear force in the superficial layer, when compared to the other dressings tested.